borntofrappe/game-development/07 Pokemon/StateStack/README.md

-Introduce the concept of a statestack.
+# State dtack

-## Theory
+Unlike a state machine, a state stack allows to move from state to state _without_ creating new instances.
+Consider how in previous games the `gStateMachine:change()` function essentially destroyed a state before moving on to the new one.

-Unlike a state machine, the concept of a statestack allows to move from state to state without creating new instances.
-Consider how in previous games the `gStateMachine:change()` function essentially destroyed the current state before moving on to the new one.
+## Notes

 With a state stack it is possible to render multiple states, which makes it possible to render panels and textbox above the scenery.

 ### Stack

-Taking inspiration from the data structure, a state stack has several layers of states.
+Taking inspiration from the data structure of a stack, a state stack has several layers of states.

 ```text
  ---------